 However, there is more than sufficient evidence, reports from numerous sources, including eyewitnesses, governments, intergovernmental and non-governmental organizations, and mass media, that testify to Armenia’s responsibility, including that of its political and military leaderships and subordinate separatist armed groups, for the crimes committed in Khojaly.

 In its judgment of 22 April 2010, the European Court of Human Rights noted, in particular, the following: “It appears that the reports available from independent sources indicate that at the time of the capture of Khojaly on the night of 25 to 26 February 1992 hundreds of civilians of Azerbaijani ethnic origin were reportedly killed, wounded or taken hostage, during their attempt to flee the captured town, by Armenian fighters attacking the town”.

-The Khojaly events took place in a period when Serzh Sargsyan, the incumbent president of the Republic of Armenia served as the head of the illegal separatist regime’s “Self-Defence Forces Committee” and, accordingly, his recollections constitute one of the most important sources of evidence.
+The Khojaly events took place in a period when Serzh Sargsyan, the former president of the Republic of Armenia served as the head of the illegal separatist regime’s “Self-Defence Forces Committee” and, accordingly, his recollections constitute one of the most important sources of evidence.
 The following words by Serzh Sargsyan during the interview with British journalist Thomas de Waal leave no doubt as to the perpetrator of the crime in Khojaly: “Before Khojali, the Azerbaijanis thought that they were joking with us, they thought that the Armenians were people who could not raise their hand against the civilian population.
 We were able to break that [stereotype].
 And that’s what happened.”